 T-Mobile offers the best unlimited data plan in the business, with its $70 Magenta plan that bakes taxes and fees into the cost of the plan and also lets you use your data when you're overseas (albeit at slower speeds).
 Healthy discounts as you add lines also make Magenta the best family cell phone plan, particularly with T-Mobile waving the cost of a third line under a current promotion.

 In our LTE network testing, we found T-Mobile's LTE download speeds were fast, even if Verizon and AT&T both finished ahead of the Uncarrier the last time we tested.
-Meanwhile, third-party testing firm OpenSignal says that T-Mobile has the fastest 5G speeds for both downloads and uploads as well as the most 5G availability.
-T-Mobile's 5G service now reaches more than 287 million people, with the company increasing speeds by incorporating Sprint's 5G spectrum into its network.
+Meanwhile, third-party testing firm Opensignal says that T-Mobile has the fastest 5G speeds for both downloads and uploads as well as the best 5G reach and availability.
+T-Mobile's 5G service now reaches more than 300 million people, with half of those people able to access the carrier's faster Ultra Capacity 5G service.

 Big Red's mmWave-based Ultra Wideband 5G reaches more than 70 cities and can routinely deliver 1 Gbps download speeds.
 More extensive coverage reaches 230 million people, though that flavor of 5G isn't nearly as fast as Ultra Wideband.
 Verizon's purchase of C-band spectrum figures to increase the reach of its speedier 5G toward the end of this year.
 Verizon is also making it easier to experience 5G by accepting any phone — even broken ones — to reduce the cost of upgrading to a 5G phone.
 Depending on the device you trade in, you could get a big enough credit to qualify for a free iPhone 12 or Galaxy S21 from Verizon, though you will need to commit to one of the carrier's unlimited plans.